jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (b) specifying infringement offences for the purposes of this Act:
   (c) setting out defences to offences referred to in paragraph (a) or paragraph (b):
   (d) setting the maximum penalty for each offence prescribed under paragraph (a), which,—
-    (i) in the case of an individual, may be a fine not exceeding $10,000; or (ii) in the case of a body corporate, may be a fine not exceeding $50,000:
+    (i) in the case of an individual, may be a fine not exceeding $15,000; or (ii) in the case of a body corporate, may be a fine not exceeding $50,000:
-  (e) setting the infringement fee for each offence prescribed under paragraph (b), which,—
+  (e) setting the infringement fee for each offence prescribed under paragraph (b) and for infringement offences in this Act, which,—
-    (i) in the case of an individual, may not exceed $2,000; or (ii) in the case of a body corporate, may not exceed $10,000; or (iii)
+    (i) in the case of an individual, may not exceed $3,000; or (ii) in the case of a body corporate, may not exceed $10,000; or (iii)
     (iv) in the case of an overloading or over-dimension offence, may not exceed $15,000:
+  (ea) setting an infringement fee, a maximum infringement fee, or a range of infringement fees, for an infringement offence involving parking in breach of a bylaw and in excess of a period fixed by a meter or otherwise:
   (f) setting the penalty for each overloading or over-dimension infringement offence against section 43:
   (fa) setting the infringement fee for a toll offence:
   (g) setting the number of demerit points to be recorded in relation to offences against this Act or any regulations (which offences are in connection with the driving of a motor vehicle), including regulations—
     (i) providing for a greater number of demerit points to be recorded in respect of a second or subsequent conviction for an offence:
     (ii) setting a graduated scale of demerit points for speeding offences:
   (h) creating offences against any regulations made under this Act; and setting the maximum penalty for each offence, which,—
-    (i) in the case of an individual, may not exceed $10,000; or (ii) in the case of a body corporate, may not exceed $50,000:
+    (i) in the case of an individual, may not exceed $15,000; or (ii) in the case of a body corporate, may not exceed $50,000:
   (i) declaring which offences against any secondary legislation (including bylaws) under this Act or the Transport (Vehicle and Driver Registration and Licensing) Act 1986 are—
     (i) moving vehicle offences: